lwmqn/util/README.md

 <a name="Overiew"></a>
 ## 1. Overview

-**lwmqn-util** is a utility for Lightweight Mqtt Machine Network (LWMQN) Server and Client modules.
+**lwmqn-util** is a utility for Lightweight Mqtt Machine Network Server([mqtt-shepherd](https://github.com/lwmqn/mqtt-shepherd)) and Client([mqtt-node](https://github.com/lwmqn/mqtt-node))  modules.
 This utility provides some common methods of getting identifiers in string or in number, getting command ids, getting response codes, and tackling the path of resource alloaction.

 <a name="Installation"></a>
 ## 2. Installation